Ruthuwamahoro/My-Brand-Ruth/README.md

 Front-end Excellence: Immerse yourself in an engaging user interface crafted with precision and creativity.

-Back-end Brilliance: Experience seamless functionality powered by a robust back-end, showcasing the technical depth of this portfolio.
-Database management of the data

 Technologies Used

-Front-end:HTML,CSS,JAVASCRIPT,REACT

-Back-end:NODE.JS,MONGODB,EXPRESS Getting Started
+Front-end:HTML,CSS,JAVASCRIPT

 1.Clone this repository.
 2.Navigate to the project directory.
-3.Following the instructions and writing the code on the front-end and back-end side in addition to running project

-Contributions

 Feel free to contribute by providing feedback/submitting issues/submitting pull requests.
 Your input is highly valued.